COVID Guidance (England)

 On 8th December 2021, the government has announced that England will move to Plan B in response to the risks of the Omicron variant.

 - From 10 December, face coverings will be required by law in most indoor settings.

 - From 13 December office workers who can work from home should do so.

 - From 15 December, certain venues and events will be required by law to check that all visitors aged 18 years or over are fully vaccinated, have proof of a negative test in the last 48 hours, or have an exemption.

-You can find out more on coronavirus guidance & the restrictions here.
+You can find out more on coronavirus guidance and the current restrictions here.